10 tour companies that offer amazing family tours (updated for 2025)

 Abercrombie & Kent’s wildlife safaris in Kenya are among its most popular family tours (Photo: Abercrombie & Kent)

 Your tour price includes everything from meals to activities to hotels, which are high-end properties suitable for discerning guests.
 Mid-journey laundry service, luggage transfers, and Internet are also included.
-Participants are often Gen X and baby boomer couples.
-The company’s luxury family itineraries to places like Costa Rica and the Galapagos are timed with school breaks
+The company’s luxury family itineraries are also strategically timed with school breaks.

 Quick Facts about Luxury Family Travel Tours with Abercrombie & Kent